-In fulfilling one of its core principles, DSAMAT will include local governance, known as Academy Councils.
+In fulfilling one of its core principles, DSAMAT supports local governance and representation, known as Academy Councils.
 These will operate under a scheme of delegation with Good or Outstanding schools retaining some delegated powers at a local level.

 Where academies have access to historic local Trust funds these will be controlled by the local Academy Council thereby retaining local control over funds designated to that specific Academy.

 Parental representation in each DSAMAT Academy will be through the nomination of Parental Representatives to the local Academy Council (subject to successful skills audit) and through a local parental consultative group that will contain representatives from parents of pupils in each Key Stage.

 Details of the Regional Hub Boards and each Academy Council can be found on their individual Academy website (once updated).